 - 15. (1) The Beach Resort/Residential zone is a transition zone between the Hotel/Tourism zone and the low density Residential zone.
-Development within this zone will generally be permitted if it has the appearance of residential development in scale and massing. - (2) The following development is permitted in the Beach Resort/Residential zone - (a) detached and semi-detached houses; - (b) duplexes; - (c) beach resorts: and - (d) in locations considered by the Authority to be suitable, guest houses, apartments, cottage colonies and tourism related development.
+Development within this zone will generally be permitted if it has the appearance of residential development in scale and massing. - (2) The following development is permitted in the Beach Resort/Residential zone - (a) a detached house;

-- (3) (a) repealed by regulation 6 of the Development and Planning (Amendment) Regulations, 2014. - (ab) the maximum site coverage for detached and semi-detached houses, duplexes, guest houses and apartments is thirty percent of the lot size; - (b) the maximum density for guest houses is thirty bedrooms per acre; - (c) the maximum density for apartments is twenty per acre with a maximum of sixty bedrooms; - (d) the maximum density for beach resorts is thirty bedrooms per acre; and - (e) the maximum number of cottages is eight per acre. - (4) All development shall meet the following minimum requirements prior to approval by the Authority - (a) lot sizes - (i) the minimum lot size for detached and semi-detached houses is 10,000 square feet and 8,000 square feet respectively; - (ii) the minimum lot size for duplexes is 10,000 square feet; and - (iii) the minimum lot size for apartments, cottage colonies, beach resorts, guest houses or tourist-related development is one half of an acre; - (b) setbacks - (i) side setbacks shall be a minimum of twenty feet; - (ii) rear setbacks shall be twenty feet minimum from the road edge or lot boundary, as the case may be, except for buildings over one storey for which the rear setbacks shall be twenty-five feet minimum; and - (iii) setbacks to ancillary structures may be determined by the Authority at its discretion. - (5) Where an application for planning permission is made for development in a Beach Resort/Residential zone the Authority shall ensure that the development will provide - (a) a high standard of accommodation, amenity and open space; and - (b) outdoor facilities, including swimming pools, gardens and sun decks/patios/terraces with a substantial amount of landscaping, and incorporate sufficient screening to provide privacy from adjacent properties. - (6) Where planning permission is granted for a development in a Beach Resort/Residential zone which has a frontage of two hundred feet or more, the Authority shall ensure that a public right of way to the sea is set aside and dedicated; such a right of way shall be a minimum of six feet wide for every two hundred feet of frontage or part thereof, and may be within an area set aside for setbacks.
+- (b) duplexes; - (c) beach resorts; and - (d) in locations considered by the Authority to be suitable, guest houses, apartment buildings or townhouses, cottage colonies and tourism related development. - (3) (a) repealed by regulation 6 of the Development and Planning (Amendment) Regulations, 2014. - (ab) the maximum site coverage for a detached house, duplexes, guest houses and apartment buildings or townhouses is thirty percent of the lot size; - (b) the maximum density for guest houses is thirty bedrooms per acre; - (c) the maximum density for apartment buildings or townhouses is twenty per acre with a maximum of sixty bedrooms; - (d) the maximum density for beach resorts is thirty bedrooms per acre; and - (e) the maximum number of cottages is eight per acre. - (4) All development shall meet the following minimum requirements prior to approval by the Authority - (a) lot sizes - (i) the minimum lot size for a detached house is 10,000 square feet; - (ii) the minimum lot size for a duplex is 10,000 square feet; - (iii) the minimum lot size for apartment buildings, townhouses, cottage colonies, beach resorts, guest houses or tourist-related development is one half of an acre; and - (iv) the minimum lot size, lot width, setbacks and site coverage for land strata lots and volumetric parcels which are intended to allow the conveyance of dwelling units in an approved duplex, apartment building or townhouse shall be at the discretion of the Authority; - (b) setbacks - (i) side setbacks shall be a minimum of twenty feet; - (ii) rear setbacks shall be twenty feet minimum from the road edge or lot boundary, as the case may be, except for buildings over one storey for which the rear setbacks shall be twenty-five feet minimum; and - (iii) setbacks to ancillary structures may be determined by the Authority at its discretion; and - (c) the maximum site coverage is forty percent of the lot size; and - (d) the minimum lot width for detached houses and duplexes is eighty feet and for beach resorts, guest houses, apartment buildings, townhouses, cottage colonies and other tourism related development is one hundred feet.

+- (5) Where an application for planning permission is made for development in a Beach Resort/Residential zone the Authority shall ensure that the development will provide - (a) a high standard of accommodation, amenity and open space; and - (b) outdoor facilities, including swimming pools, gardens and sun decks/patios/terraces with a substantial amount of landscaping, and incorporate sufficient screening to provide privacy from adjacent properties. - (6) Where planning permission is granted for a development in a Beach Resort/Residential zone which has a frontage of two hundred feet or more, the Authority shall ensure that a public right of way from the road to the sea is set aside and dedicated; such a right of way shall be a minimum of six feet wide for every two hundred feet of frontage or part thereof, and may be within an area set aside for setbacks.